 We all know that a job interview is not a walk in the park.
 There are plenty of job search challenges that you need to overcome even if you tick them all, chances are things will not always go the way you expect it to be.
 Here are some challenges of job search expectations versus how it actually is like.

-Waiting for a hear back from an interview:
+Waiting to hear back from an interview:

 You aced your interview and you get a follow-up within the next few days.